Explore this section of our website to find resources for building your qualifications for the professional school that

 - Strong, diverse letters of recommendation

 - Stands out by showcasing their particular interests, skills, and experiences

 Tips for becoming well qualified

-- Prerequisites: Understand what prerequisite courses are required, and have a plan for fulfilling them in a timely manner.
+- Fulfill prerequisites.
+Understand what prerequisite courses are required, and have a plan for fulfilling them in a timely manner.

 - Get experience in the field you hope to enter.
 Connect with patients and practitioners.

-- Do a research project: It doesn’t have to be in a medical field, or even science.
+- Do a research project.
+It doesn’t have to be in the medical field, or even science.
 Independent research demonstrates your problem-solving and analysis skills.

 - Become a leader on campus.
 Be open to things you have not previously considered.

 - Take your time.
 Preparing for professional school is a marathon, not a sprint.

 - Ask for help from many sources, and meet with a pre-health advisor early and regularly.

-- International students face a special set of challenges in gaining entrance to U.S. professional school.
-If you are an international student, contact the pre-health office to discuss options.
+- International students and DACA students face a special set of challenges in gaining entrance to U.S. professional school.
+If one of these designations applies to you, contact the pre-health office to discuss options.